sjayawardena/p4-baby-tracker/README.md

 ## Credits

 - [This series of videos on YouTube](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) from Code Institute mentor Daisy McGirr was followed to build all CRUD elements of the project, set up Bootstrap styling, and in creating the file structure.
 I relied on these to be able to use Django and, as such, a lot of code across all apps is taken from Daisy's walkthrough, but adapted to my project.
+- [This article on Stack Overflow](https://stackoverflow.com/questions/3367091/whats-the-cleanest-simplest-to-get-running-datepicker-in-django) was consulted to help with the code for the date and time picker in the Add Feed and Add Nappy Change pages.